wcho21/langwalk/riscv/src/draft.md

-# implementing func
+# Implementing function

-so far, cond and loop are jump in functions. now, we implement function. so we jump other code.
+Now, we're going to implement a function.
+So far, we jumped to other codes when implementing `if` and `for`.

-but it turns out that func is not as simple as cond or loop, becuase it should handle the recursion, calling itself. this requires stack, as we'll see.
+But it turns out that a function is not as simple as them.
+Because it should handle the paramters, and preserve context when calling functions.
+This requires a stack, as we'll see.

+We'll understand how a function is implemented in two steps:
-first we implement a simple "leaf" function. second we'll implement recursion.
+First, we implement a simple "leaf" function.
+Second we'll implement recursion.

-## simple leaf function
+## Simple leaf function

-virtual c code:
+The virtual C code is:

 ```c
 int foo = 42;